 Yet we must allow that the temptations set before the contemporary “man of the people” are far more varied and insidious than those available to one of Truman’s generation.
 However much we may admire Truman’s conjugal fidelity, we need models of behavior that resist and overcome these temptations rather than simply antedating them.
 It is a sign of humility and not merely of fecklessness that we are chary of casting the first stone.
 Our outrage at Clinton’s conduct is tempered by a sense that moral indignation is more often indicative of hypocrisy than purity.
 To laugh at Lewinsky jokes is to experience the ambiguous morality of the witness of sexual guilt.
 Those who accuse Kenneth Starr of pursuing Clinton as a means of expressing his fantasies while at the same time denying them are condemning less Starr than themselves.

 Moral debates of this sort are ultimately about human survival.
 Nostalgia for order is not mere narcissism; we resist the breakdown of old differences lest it lead to the breakdown of the social order itself in a Hobbesian war of all against all.
 What I would call the “generative” view sees the historical dissolution of differences as reducing rather than increasing resentment.
 Through the consumer activities scorned or neglected by the nostalgics the fall of formal barriers creates more difference than it destroys; rigid hierarchies give way to nuanced distinctions created by individuals themselves through the countless choices that make up their lifestyle.
 Yet one can recognize the benefits of consumer society and nonetheless express doubt as to its survivability.
 The spread of “weapons of mass destruction” is an inevitable corollary of the postmodern expansion of consumer choice.
-Harry Truman, whose lifestyle harked back to simpler days, also marked the limits of our future; he was and hopefully will remain the only person to order the use of nuclear weapons.
+Harry Truman, whose lifestyle harked back to simpler days, also marked the limit of our future; he was and hopefully will remain the only person to order the use of nuclear weapons.

 The only lesson of history is to avoid the end of history.
 The progress of human culture is, pace our sociobiologists, not a blind Darwinian evolution but the development of ever more efficient means of deferring mimetic violence.
 And among those means is the one we are about to see implemented in Washington.